carwei/directus-magic-link-auth/README.md

 ## Note: Quick-start
 I recommend that you first use the built-in demo at `/magic-link-ui` before you integrate this into your custom Directus front-end. that way you know that all the requirements/settings are correct (which could save you from a lot of time).

-After full integration, you can selective disable the `magic-link-ui` endpoint and obly leave `magic-link-api` active.
+After full integration, you can selective disable the `magic-link-ui` endpoint and only leave `magic-link-api` active.

 ## Features